waitinfuture/emapreduce/intl.en-US/Developer Guide/SDK Reference/Java SDK/Get started.md

 This section describes how to quickly create clusters, jobs, and execution plans by using Java SDKs.

+**Note:** We recommend that you use [OpenAPI Explorer](https://api.aliyun.com) to call and generate SDK sample codes.
+OpenAPI Explorer allows you to call APIs of cloud services, dynamically generate SDK sample codes, and quickly retrieve interfaces.

 ## Prerequisites {#section_cx3_lmh_kfb .section}

 You can create a Maven project and then add Maven dependencies as follows: